Treehouse Detectives

-Treehouse Detectives is an animated television series co-produced by Saban Brands and ENPOP.
-The series premiered on Netflix on June 8, 2018 and follows brother and sister detective team Toby and Teri as they “use the clues” and “follow the facts” to solve everything from backyard mysteries to the bigger puzzles of the natural world in their home forest of Acorn Springs.
+Treehouse Detectives is an animated television series produced by Saban Brands and ENPOP.
+The series premiered on Netflix on June 8, 2018, and follows the brother and sister detective team Toby and Teri as they "use the clues" and "follow the facts" to solve everything from backyard mysteries to the bigger puzzles of the natural world in their home forest of Acorn Springs.
 On May 1, 2018, Saban Brands sold Treehouse Detectives to Hasbro.
 Season 2 was released on November 9, 2018.